cac-t-u-s/cac-t-u-s.github.io/pages/memory.md

 `collect` is the main collector box, from which are derived the two others.
 Its memory is a simple list.

-`collect` has 3 inputs and 3 outputs, which behave slightly differently depending on whether they are evaluated in a standard way ("pulled" from the ouputs, typically, in a [loop](loop)) or activated by a [reactive notifier](reactive) ("pushed" on the inputs).
+`collect` has 3 inputs and 3 outputs, which behave slightly differently depending on whether they are evaluated in a standard way ("pulled" from the outputs, typically, in a [loop](loop)) or activated by a [reactive notifier](reactive) ("pushed" on the inputs).

 #### Standard case (pulling outputs)